TuftsRT/guides/source/hpc/examples/new-cluster.md

 software names have been standardized in lower case.

 * The old RHEL7 cluster software is available if you need an older version of software.
-Run the command `module load deprecated` to switch to the old modules.
+Run the command `module load modtree/deprecated` to switch to the old modules.
 These modules may or may not work on the new cluster, and you should work to migrate to more recent versions of your software.
 If you need assistance with this contact RT.